Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical scheme

 where we have used $\u$ to denote the vector of degrees of freedom, ordered by fields, associated with the finite element functions $\C_h$ and $p_h$; for example, in two dimensions,

-where with abuse of notation, we used the finite element function to denote the vector of associated degrees of freedom.
-Specific to the choice of the time integrator is the approximation of the time derivative vector $\udot$; in particular, using the backward Euler (BE) method as the time integrator leads to the solution of the set of nonlinear equations
+where, with abuse of notation, we used the finite element function to denote the vector of associated degrees of freedom.
+Specific to the choice of the time integrator is the approximation of the time derivative vector $\udot$; in particular, using the backward Euler (BE) method as the time integrator results in a first-order time-advancing scheme by solving the set of nonlinear equations

-where $\u_n$ denotes the known solution at the $n$-th time step, $t_n$ is the current time, $\delta t_n$ is the current time step, and $\u_{n+1}$ is the vector of unknowns for the solution at the $n+1$-th step.
+where $t_n$ is the current time, $\delta t_n$ is the current time step, $\u_n$ denotes the known solution at the $n$-th time step, and $\u_{n+1}$ is the vector of unknowns for the solution at the $n+1$-th step.

-In our case, the energy functional \cref{eq:energy_scaled} is convex if and only if $\gamma \ge 1$; in such cases, the backward Euler scheme will guarantee convergence to a global minimum and will maintain the energy decay property (note that $\lambda$-convexity is enough if $\delta t$ is sufficiently small).
-However, if the convexity of $E$ is dropped, then the existence and uniqueness of the solution $\u_{n+1}$ is questionable, as it is its energy decay.
+In our case, the energy functional \eqref{eq:energy_scaled} is convex if and only if $\gamma \ge 1$; in such cases, the backward Euler scheme will guarantee convergence to a global minimum and will maintain the energy decay property (note that $\lambda$-convexity is enough if $\delta t$ is sufficiently small).
+However, if the convexity of the energy is dropped, then the existence and uniqueness of the solution $\u_{n+1}$ is questionable, as is its energy decay.
 It is well established that the backward Euler scheme is unconditionally stable, meaning it converges to a stationary point regardless of the chosen time step.
 Nevertheless, it does not necessarily preserve the structural properties of the system.
 For a detailed discussion on the convergence of BE to equilibrium, we refer to \cite{dello2024local, merlet2009convergence}.
 Conversely, the explicit Euler method ensures dissipation but often requires very restrictive conditions on the time step in relation to the spatial discretization.
 We further note here that when the energy functional satisfies suitable smoothness, coercivity, and convexity conditions, discrete gradient methods provide unconditional stability and ensure a monotone decrease of the energy throughout the iterations (see, e.g., \cite{grimm2017discrete}).